Why money mindset matters and how to improve it

 Not a chance!

 Because she is the problem, and this has become her habit.
 She just buys more stuff, or more expensive stuff, and no matter how many pay rises she gets, that is what she will continue to do.
 She is stuck in this cycle of believing that she doesn’t have enough money, so she craves more, then discovers that she still doesn’t have “enough”.
 This won’t change, unless she looks at her mindset.

 A different problem

 Let’s take the teacher who gets promotion to principal teacher.
 This will be the answer to her problems.
 She will have £10,000 a year more, which means that she will be able to enjoy more holidays and more meals out.
-She will even treat herself to new work clothes, as hers are certainly past their best.

 Then she looks to the future and thinks about the mortgage, the kids going to uni and her future plans to retire early.
 She increases the mortgage payments, pays more into her pension and sticks some in a stocks and shares ISA for her kids.
 She would really have liked some extra money in her hand now, to be able to enjoy life more.
 However, her worries about the future drive her so much that, she puts more into savings for this.

 Is this a problem?
 It might be!